Panagia tou Araka – Stavros tou Agiasmati – Medieval Bridge – Lagoudera

 When you reach the first junction (3-4 minutes) turn left and head down to the centre of Lagoudera.
 After 10 minutes you will reach a junction in the village centre where a signpost points back towards the church, also to Polystopos 5km and Troodos 24 km.

-Follow the E4 sign on the telegraph pole below the blue signboard which takes you on a small side road downhill.
-Watch carefully for the E4 signs on this part of the walk; you will see a marker on a telegraph pole just a little way down this road.
+Follow the E4 sign on the telegraph pole below the blue signboard which takes you straight ahead on a small side road (Agiou Georgiou) downhill.
+Watch carefully for the E4 signs on this part of the walk; you will see a marker on a telegraph pole just a little way down this road as it turns left into Palia Vrisi street..
 About a minute later you will turn left in front of pink house and then almost immediately dog-leg to your right at the end of a metal railing.
-All of these turns are clearly signed with E4 markers.

 It’s far too soon to be thinking about sitting down!
 Follow the path upwards as it crosses a track at 24 minutes.

-At this point you may choose to retrace your steps back to Panagia tou Araka.
 We were, instead, rashly tempted by a CTO map which indicated a “medieval bridge” on a straight E4 walk about two kilometres away.

 At this junction, ignore the wooden signboard pointing back towards Panagia tou Araki to the right and instead head upwards along the E4.
 This a steepish climb along an earth track, marked by occasional E4 markers.
-It reaches a peak at around 3 hours 10 minutes and then begins winding back down the other side of the valley, heading towards the “medieval bridge” on the edge of the E907 between Lagoudera and Xyliatos.
+It reaches a peak at around 2 hours 35 minutes and then begins winding back down the other side of the valley, heading towards the “medieval bridge” on the edge of the E907 between Lagoudera and Xyliatos.

 This is a tranquil walk along a little-used earth track in open forest and with good views across and down into the valley.
 Occasional signboards point backwards to Stavros tou Agiasmati, increasingly giving the lie to the short straight distance (erroneously) indicated on the CTO map.
-As the track langourously winds its way down into the valley bed, this turns into a six-kilometre stretch and the bridge is not reached until approximately 4 hours 15 minutes.
+As the track langourously winds its way down into the valley bed, this turns into a six-kilometre stretch and the bridge is not reached until approximately 3 hours 30 minutes.

 Nor is there a great deal to see either!
 There is, it is true, a medieval bridge but it is dwarfed by a large concrete monstrosity built next to it!